 As a solo performer, Ms. Meyer uses a single simple loop pedal to create a virtuosic orchestral experience with her viola, voice, and hand percussion.
 Drawing from wide-ranging influences which include Bach, Brahms, Delta blues, Flamenco, Indian Raga, and Appalachian fiddling, Meyer’s music takes audience members on a journey through joy, anxiety, anger, bliss, torment, loneliness and passion.
-Her solo shows have been featured at iconic venues such as BAMcafé and Joe’s Pub in NYC, the Andy Warhol Museum in Pittsburgh, and in Paris at Sunset Sunside.
-In her new solo show, “And She”, Jessica takes the vivid poetry of four acclaimed, living women poets and creates a visceral journey that explores two universal experiences – falling in and out of love/lust and the death of a parent.
-At home with many different styles of music, Jessica can regularly be seen performing on Baroque viola, improvising with jazz musicians, or collaborating with other performer/composers around the world.
+Her solo shows have been featured at iconic venues such as BAMcafé, Joe’s Pub, and Symphony Space in NYC, the Andy Warhol Museum in Pittsburgh, in Paris at Sunset Sunside, in addition to venues in Singapore, Switzerland, Vietnam, the Emirates and beyond.
+In her new show to be premiered at the Tribeca New Music Festival in April 2020 titled “And She”, Jessica partners with dancer Caroline Fermin while taking the vivid poetry of four acclaimed, living women poets in order to explore two universal experiences – the joys and heartaches of love, and the death of a parent.
+At home with many different styles of music, Jessica can regularly be seen performing on Baroque viola, improvising with jazz musicians, or collaborating with other performer/composers.